How to Enable or Disable Taskbar App Badges in Windows 11

 Why use badges?

-Badges help you see if you have missed anything important without needing to open every single app.
+Badges help you see if you have missed anything important at a glance.
 They act as a quick alert system for your desktop.
+This feature lets you quickly see which apps need your attention.

 What happens when you change this?